~ 6 MIN READ

 With your new periods in place, you’re ready to move forward with updates to the elements carried over from your previous plan.
 If there’s information that you need to change across multiple elements—for example, if you’ve decided to add a new custom field to track the priority of your projects—you can take advantage of bulk editing and change them all in just a few clicks.
 In this example, you could select your high priority projects, choose to edit multiple, define the priority for the group as a whole, and save.
 Just repeat for medium and low priority projects, and in three steps you’ve accomplished updating all your projects.

 You can add an organization measure (like total revenue) and the same measure in each division (division revenue).
 Set up the top measure to aggregate the division revenue, and you will be all set.
-This can now be accomplished by executing a simple template or script.
+This can now be accomplished by executing a simple script.
 Are you starting to imagine the vast potential for time saved?

 In with the New